Skip to main content

 Method NameParametersDescription

-trace.record_outputoutput: str, output of the agent/trace project_id: Id of the project to record to eval_results: dict[str, Unionypescript Nod] code evaluation results, optional test_run_info: TestRunInfo, optinalRecord the output to a trace
+trace.record_outputoutput: str - Output of the agent/trace. project_id: str - ID of the project to record to. eval_results: dict[str, Any] (optional) - Code evaluation results. test_run_info: TestRunInfo (optional)Record the output to a trace

 Traces are a more fine-grained way to group LLM interactions within a Session.
 A Trace can contain one or more completions and a Session can contain one or more Traces.
 Find a more detailed guide on how Sessions, Traces, and Completions fit together here.
+For a complete code example, see Record Traces.
 Traces are created off of an existing session object:

 input_question = "What color is the sky?"